TheDeanLab/navigate/docs/source/case_studies/acquire_CT-ASLM-V1_and_CT-ASLM-V2.rst

    detection objective so the glass slide is 45 degrees with both objectives.
 #.
 Put down the slit out of the setup.
 #.
 Go to :guilabel:`Camera Settings`.
 Select "Normal" under :guilabel:`Sensor Mode`.
 #.
-Go to the :guilabel:`Microscope Configuration --> Waveform Parameters`.
+Go to the :menuselection:`Microscope Configuration --> Waveform Parameters`.
 A popup
    named :guilabel:`Waveform Parameter Settings` will appear.
 #.
 Set the wavelength's :guilabel:`Amplitude` and :guilabel:`Offset` to ``0.0``.
 #.
 Select the channel with a proper laser under the :guilabel:`Channels` tab and set